ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d1 - d - LAB - JavaScript Vikings.md

     - note: a Viking extends `Soldier` but implements a different method `receiveDamage()`

 - IMPORTANT: Pay attention to the instructions and tests.
-  - eg. "A Saxon has received DAMAGE points of damage"
+  - e.g. "A Saxon has received DAMAGE points of damage"
   > `A Saxon has received ${damage} points of damage`